-You may think that moving to Arizona is a great idea, but there are actually many reasons why you will regret it.
-From the lack of moisture in the air to the dangerous wildlife, find out why living in Arizona is not as great as it seems.
+You may think that moving to Arizona is a great idea, but there are actually some reasons why you will regret moving to Arizona.
+From the lack of water to the dangerous wildlife, find out why living in Arizona is not as great as it seems.

 Reasons why you will regret moving to Arizona